Ca' Foscari - Harvard Summer School (joint)

 Students enrol in two classes from a range of courses in Social Sciences, Environmental Sciences, Math, and the Humanities, and credits (6 ECTS per course) are recognised at both Universities.

-Due to ongoing concerns about the evolution of the pandemic situation and the COVID19 restrictions that are still in place at the moment, the Ca' Foscari - Harvard Summer School will not be offered in 2021.
+Due to ongoing concerns about the evolution of the pandemic situation and the COVID19 restrictions that are still in place at the moment, the Ca' Foscari - Harvard Summer School will unfortunately not be held in 2022.

 Science and Social Science